quicwg/base-drafts/draft-ietf-quic-transport.md

 packet protection keys.

-An endpoint SHOULD acknowledge packets containing cryptographic handshake messages in the next unprotected packet that is sends, unless it is able to acknowledge those packets in later packets.
+An endpoint SHOULD acknowledge packets containing cryptographic handshake messages in the next unprotected packet that it sends, unless it is able to acknowledge those packets in later packets.
 Those later packets might be protected by 1-RTT keys.
 At the completion of the cryptographic handshake, both peers send unprotected packets containing cryptographic handshake messages